Elin-Modding-Resources/Elin.Docs/articles/10_Source Sheets/element.md

 ## foodEffect
 `string[]`
 Points at elements that get applied when an item that has this element is consumed (e.g. eating items with the "cat" element will cause a karma loss.
 Don't eat cats.)

+## note
+`string`
+The game does not read this column (row 2 has no type on it).
+Use it for notes inside the sheet.

 ## langAct
 `string[]`